jayninja/cutentr-rpm/README.md

-# cutentr-rpm
+# cuteNTR-rpm
-Attempting to get cuteNTR built on CentOS7
+cuteNTR built/packaged on CentOS7.

-Paul mentioned the community needed this in RPM.
-I happen to be an RPM badass.
-So I went ahead and made it for you guys.
-Happy hacking.
+A friend mentioned the community needs this packaged up in an RPM, and compiled for CentOS.
+Converting with alien or fpm is lame.
+So I went ahead and did it.

 Instructions:
 You have two options.